PROVERBS DAY #5: SEX IS A GOOD THING!

 God is not embarrassed or shocked by sex – in fact, He is the one who created it (thank you Jesus!).
 The very first commandment that God gave to the first married couple in the Garden of Eden was, “Be fruitful and multiply!”
 So the first thing we need to understand about sex is that God designed it, and that it is a good thing!
 However, Satan has tried to take this good thing and twist it into something sick and perverted.

 God’s design is for one man and one woman to come together in a committed life-long marriage relationship.
 What would happen in our world if everyone began following God’s design?
 We would see no more prostitution, sex slave trafficking, adultery, rape, abuse, teen pregnancy and pornography.
 Wouldn’t our world be better if we started living by God’s design for our sexuality?
-God says that sex before marriage is wrong.
+God says that sex before marriage is wrong, and He says that homosexuality is wrong.
 Why?
-Because he knows that this sinful act lead to guilt, shame, fear and pain, and He wants to protect us from those things.
+Because he knows that both of those sinful acts lead to guilt, shame, fear and pain, and He wants to protect us from those things.

 In Proverbs chapter five (above), God gives us a beautiful picture of human sexuality within the confines of a marriage relationship.
 When husbands and wives are meeting each others needs for love, sex and intimacy, then they will have little desire to look elsewhere to find fulfillment, and we will see less adulteries and divorces.
 The Apostle Paul taught this same principle in First Corinthians 7:3-5 – look it up when you get a chance.

 Now remember, the Book of Proverbs is a practical book of wisdom for daily living, so let me challenge all of the married couples reading this: Be doers of the word and not hearers only!

 TODAY’S READING: PROVERBS CHAPTER FIVE.

 Pastor Chris Jordan